londonhackspace/CNC/README.md

     * log into boole `cd /etc/bind; less README` - git repo (if you don't understand the README, check through the git history for boxfordcnc via `git log -p`; run the signer command via sudo; then `sudo git commit -a -m "blabla"` (no push))
     * add IP and hostname for that MAC address: `cd /etc/dhcp; vim dhcpd.conf` - git repo
     * `/etc/init.d/isc-dhcp-server restart`
-    * add the machine to the set of hosts to receive general Hackspace modifications
-    * log into adminstuff

-        * `sudo su` (or similar, keeping ssh key forwarding intact)
-        * `ssh $HOSTNAME`, confirm ssh fingerprint

-            * If you get fingerprint *change* warnings, see the section "Updating sshfp records" in [londonhackspace/ansible/README](https://github.com/londonhackspace/ansible/) (note: this page is only accessible if you're logged into Github and are a hackspace admin)

-        * `cd /etc/ansible; ansible-playbook -D -l "cnc" lhs/site.yml`

 1. any CNC admin: